Alen-121/transcription/README.md

 - Provide summary for a the given transcription
 - Provide the content for user specified duration

+### Note & issues:
+- This project isn't complete because of lack data.
+- I have firstly trained the mode using the transcription (.txt) and then fine-tuned using the json file which contents the the duration .
+The fine-tuned model needs lots of train .
+- The accurasy may be low.
+- I have firstly tried to train the model with certain words such as end , ending ,finish , close , closure , termination for understanding the context to the model.
+Due to lack of experience that didn't turned well.
 ## Frameworks and Libraries

 Additional frameworks and libraries used in this project: